 In addition to its multi-seasonal appeal, the South Greenhouse Garden is extremely sustainable in design and maintenance.
-Designed by University of Delaware design students lead by Plant & Soil Science Professors Chad Nelson and Dr. Jules Bruck, it is comprised of tough, low-maintenance plants.
+Designed by University of Delaware design students lead by former Plant & Soil Science Professor Chad Nelson and Professor and Director of Landscape Architecture Program Dr. Jules Bruck, it is comprised of tough, low-maintenance plants.
 The plants in this garden require minimal water and no fertilizers or pesticides to keep them healthy.
 As you walk through the garden, you will notice that garden beds have replaced traditional turf lawns, making the garden more sustainable, colorful, diverse, and wildlife and human friendly.
 There is something to see in every season so be sure to stop by.

 Read more about the design: “Can You Live Without Lawn?”